 Response

-• results (array of objects) — One result per input item, in the order requested:
+• results (array of arrays of objects) — One result per input item, in the order requested:

-• (array of objects, length: num_samples) — Generated sequence samples for the input backbone structure:
+• (array of objects, length: num_samples) — Generated sequence samples for the input PDB item

 • sequence (string) — Generated amino acid sequence (single-letter amino acid codes)

-• recovery (float, range: 0.0 - 1.0) — Fraction of residues matching the native sequence (sequence recovery accuracy)
+• recovery (float, range: 0.0 - 1.0) — Fraction of residues matching the reference sequence used for recovery calculation

 Example response: